aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 2. Enter the following values on the  **Create a storage account**  page:

     -   **Subscription**: If you're using a sandbox, select  _Concierge Subscription_.
 Otherwise, select your Azure subscription.
     -   **Resource group**: If you're using a sandbox, select the existing resource group (which will have a name like  _learn-xxxx..._).
-Otherwise, create a new resource group with a name of your choice.
+Otherwise, choose the existing resource group ** dp-900-module2-<inject key="Deployment-id" enableCopy="false" />
     -   **Storage account name**: Enter a unique name for your storage account using lower-case letters and numbers.
     -   **Region**: Select any available location.
     -   **Performance**:  _Standard_